obsidiansystems/seven-guis-vty/TemperatureConverter.md

   }
 ```

 Aha!
 If you remember, a `Dynamic` is basically a `Behavior` and `Event` at the same time, *and* it even contains exactly what is written in our text input!
-Sounds like it is exactly what need, let's give it a try and hook up the `_textInput_value` from our celsius's input field with the `_textInputConfig_setValue` of our fahrenheit's input field.
+Sounds like TextInput is exactly what need.
+Let's give it a try and hook up the `_textInput_value` from our Celsius input field with the `_textInputConfig_setValue` of our Fahrenheit input field.

 ```haskell
 wrongSynchronizeCelsiusAndFahrenheit :: IO ()